Affordable Housing Commitment

 WHAT WE DO

-Many of society’s most pressing problems – affordable housing, alternative energy and sustainable agriculture to name three – have traditionally been the domain of governments and not-for-profits.
+Many of society’s most pressing problems – affordable housing, alternative energy, natural disasters and sustainable agriculture to name four– have traditionally been the domain of governments and not-for-profits.
 But business, especially the finance sector, can play a huge role in driving forward a healthy future for all.

 So we are looking at doing business in new and innovative ways.
-Shared Value looks long-term.
-We want to help our customers build lasting wealth: a richer, healthier, fairer world is better for everyone.
+Shared value requires a long-term approach and NAB is committed to creating practical and sustainable solutions for our society.
+We want to help our customers build for the future and support our colleagues and the communities that we are a part of, to thrive.
 It’s the right thing to do and, ultimately, our success depends upon it.

 HOW WE DO IT

-Our Shared Value approach has already transformed parts of our business.
-In 2013, we radically overhauled our collections department, now called NAB Assist.
 We wanted to learn how to help our customers experiencing financial hardship faster and more effectively.
-The results speak for themselves: our loan defaults fell by $70m in 2016 and we helped 21,303 customers get back on their feet.
+The results have significantly improved the outcomes for customers in financial hardship and created substantial cost savings for us.
 Truly a win-win for us and our customers.

-Our success with NAB Assist has led us to develop several other Shared Value initiatives.
-Not only are these good for our customers – and for everyone really – they’re good for business.
+Our success with NAB Assist, and our role as a Founding Member of the Shared Value Project, has led us to develop several other shared value initiatives.
+Not only are these good for our customers – and for society – they’re good for business.
 Some examples include: